By Michael Ormsby

 500,000 People Will Pass the GED This Year.

 You’re here because you want to be one of them.
 The one-of-a-kind best-selling GED Academy learning program can get you there, fast and easy.

-Most people think of physical disabilities, when they think of test-taking accommodations.
-GED test locations provide accommodations for people with many types of disabilities, though, including physical disabilities, emotional and mental health disabilities, learning disabilities, and ADHD (Attention Deficit/Hyperactivity Disorder).
-GED test locations can provide extended time, an audiocassette version, a braille test version, a calculator for the second math test, a talking calculator for the entire math test, a private room, supervised frequent breaks, or other accommodations specific to the disability.
+Most people think of physical disabilities when they think of test-taking accommodations.
+GED test locations provide accommodations for people with many types of disabilities, however, including physical disabilities, emotional and mental health disabilities, learning disabilities, and ADHD (Attention Deficit/Hyperactivity Disorder).
+GED test locations can provide extended time, an audiocassette version, a braille test version, a talking calculator for the entire math test, a private room, supervised frequent breaks, or other accommodations specific to the disability.
 A qualified professional, such as your doctor, will need to provide documentation of your diagnosis and needs.

 Accommodations may also be given for learning disabilities, such as dyslexia (reading disabilities), dysgraphia (writing disabilities), or dyscalculia (math disabilities).
 For these types of disabilities, you'll also need a diagnosis from a doctor, who will need to report your scores on tests for learning and cognitive disabilities.

 Talk to your doctor if you feel you need accommodations.
 Discuss what tests you may need to take, and whether you need to see a specialist.

 Even with accommodations, passing the GED test may be difficult for people with disabilities.
 Studying and preparing to get a GED certificate can be difficult.
 The GED Academy strives to make its online GED test courses as accessible as possible for students with disabilities.
 Go to the GED Academy website at http://www.passGED.com to learn more about our online GED test programs, and how they're designed to help everyone learn.